anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 4.4 Explain security alerting and monitoring concepts and tools.
 4.9 Given a scenario, use data sources to support an investigation.

-### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Greenbone Security Assistant